 - Vitamin K2 and Cardiovascular Disease

 Vitamin K is needed for proper blood clotting and bone health.
-Vegans who eat leafy green vegetables with some added oil on a daily basis should receive more than adequate vitamin K. Even those who do not might obtain enough vitamin K from intestinal bacteria, unless they have had a significant course of antibiotics.
+Vegans who eat leafy green vegetables with some added oil on a daily basis should receive more than adequate vitamin K. Even those who don’t might obtain enough vitamin K from intestinal bacteria, unless they’ve had a significant course of antibiotics.
+While we don’t think there’s enough evidence to suggest vegans generally need to supplement with vitamin K2, vegan supplements are available.
 Making sure you get plenty of vitamin K through leafy green vegetables is the best plan.

-Vitamin K is a vitamin needed for blood clotting.
-It also has activity in bones and deficiency can result in bone fractures, especially in old age.
 The Dietary Reference Intake for vitamin K is 120 µg for men and 90 µg for women.
-Table 1 shows the vitamin K content of plant foods that are high in vitamin K.
+The table below shows the plant foods that are high in vitamin K.

 |Romaine lettuce||shredded||1 cup||48|